 While that is still the best and safest advice, most citizens are probably not aware of the technological challenges facing their local public safety entities, prompted by the explosive growth of cell phone ownership and usage.

-The goal of the Tarrant County 9-1-1 District is to educate the public and manage public expectations about system features in light of technological advances.
+The Tarrant County 9-1-1 District’s goal is to educate the public and manage public expectations about system features in light of technological advances.

-TC9-1-1 District is keenly aware that consumer expectations for accurate and timely response to 9-1-1 calls are now based on the advanced features available on most communications devices, as opposed to the 25-year old legacy telephone system.
+TC9-1-1 District is keenly aware that consumer expectations for accurate and timely response to 9-1-1 calls are now based on the advanced features available on most communications devices instead of the 25-year old legacy telephone system.

 2600 Airport Freeway